cosmoscha/neuralScratch/notes.md

 its a matrix times matrix, to make a 3d matrix from the 2d one.
 Im not even going to type this one, you get the idea

+sometimes two matrix do not have compative dimensions. for example a 4 x 3 matrix and a 3 x 2 matrix.
+4 != 3. so we need to transpose